grncd/YASG/README.md

 ---

-## 🖥️ Building from Source (for contributors)
+## Building from Source (for contributors)

 To build YASG from source:

 1. Clone this repository.
 2. Open the project in **Unity 2021.3.21f1** or newer.
-3. That’s it — no additional setup is required.
+3. That’s it, no additional setup is required.

 ---

-## 📜 Disclaimer
+## Disclaimer

 YASG relies on several open-source projects to function.
 These tools are not included with the game but are automatically installed within the game’s Python environment.